seregatipich/area_calculator/README.md

 `area_calculator` is a Python library for calculating the area of various geometric shapes.
 This library is created as the first task from a test assignment for the Python trainee vacancy at Mindbox.

+## Assignment

+Write a library in Python for external clients that can calculate the area of a circle given its radius and the area of a triangle given its three sides.
+In addition to maintainability, we will evaluate:
+1. Unit tests
+2. Ease of adding other figures
+3. Calculation of the area of a figure without knowing its type at compile-time
+4. Checking if a triangle is a right triangle

 ## Installation

 Install the library using pip: